bbc-frameworks/s3sync/README.txt

        REGULAR   # http://s3.amazonaws.com/bucket/key
        SUBDOMAIN # http://bucket.s3.amazonaws.com/key
        VANITY    # http://<vanity_domain>/key
+   AWS_SECURITY_TOKEN - If authenticating via IAM set this to the value of the security token

 Important: For EU-located buckets you should set the calling format to SUBDOMAIN
 Important: For US buckets with CAPS or other weird traits set the calling format